 *Futurehome HAN gen. 1 is not yet supported- click on the links to identify them.

-This list with devices approved for the Power Manager will be expanded.
+This list of devices approved for the Power Manager will be expanded.

 - You will find Power Manager under theEnergy tile on the dashboard → The lightning icon in upper right corner.